China ‘extraterrestrial’ signal may just be humans, researcher says - NewsBreak

 China ‘extraterrestrial’ signal may just be humans, researcher says

 In the interview, Werthimer said that when looking at weak radio signals from outer space, the signal can be overwhelmed by “radio pollution on Earth.”
 This includes television, cell phone and signals sent by Earth’s satellites.
-He said that “even though the [FAST] telescope is pretty far from most big cities” it can still pick up transmissions from other places on the planet.
+He said that “even though the [FAST] telescope is pretty far from most big cities” it can still pick up transmissions from other places on the planet.‘Anchorman’ actor and comedian stopped for OVI in Ohio

 Werthimer says that inexperience likely led to the alien civilization conclusion.
 The signal was detected during the first alien-hunting missions undertaken by FAST between November 2020 and September 2021.